 Something else to consider: much of what you read about planned home birth on the internet is simply untrue or irrationally exaggerated or so skewed as to lose much of its truth.

-I am a skilled grant writer.
-I successfully raised 9 million dollars for one major research university to fund underrepresented minorities to study graduate-level science.
+I’m a skilled grant writer.
+I successfully raised 9.2 million dollars for a major research university to fund underrepresented minorities to study graduate-level science.

 I can tell you because I’ve seen it happen in real time that it’s very easy to massage the numbers—for or against what you believe to be true.